secretstartups/handbook/architecture/workflow/index.html.md

 ### Finding DRIs

-Once the blueprint is approved, the Engineering Management Leader who approved the proposal collaborates with people involved to find DRIs who will be responsible for delivery of results and decisions makes from now on.
+Once the blueprint is approved, the management Engineering leader who approved the proposal collaborates with people involved to find DRIs who will be responsible for delivery of results and decisions makes from now on.

 The blueprint needs three people that will become DRIs: